Can you imagine the Alhambra palace without water?

 Alhambra palace Reflections

 The Palacio del Partal is good example of this mirror effect on the water.
-The arches of the Partal façade are reflected in the rectangular pool.
+The arches of the Partal façade reflect in the rectangular pool.
 This palace dates from 1302 to 1309, it is the only one within the Alhambra which has remained almost unchanged since the Nazrid period.

 Comares – Royal Baths

-El Baño de Comares was previously known as the Royal baths.
-This bathhouse was used by the Catholic kings as their private bathing area after their conquest of Granada.
+El Baño de Comares was called the Royal baths.
+This bathhouse used by the Catholic kings as their private bathing area in the 15th century.
 This is an excellent example of an original Hammam still here in the present day.
 This space is usually closed to visitors to protect its delicate interior.
 It is the only medieval Islamic bath fully intact in the western world.
 To see it on your visit to the Alhambra you can see parts of the building from a gallery corridor just outside.

 This corner of the Alhambra palace has fascinated many visitors over the years.
 It even inspired the painter Henri Matisse after his visit in the month of December in 1910.
 Several of his works were directly inspired by this place.